mikkeschiren/vorticism/PITCHME.md

 ---
 # Wyndham Lewis

-- Maybe a real dick head
+- A real dick head
 - But in many ways, a great artist
 - Bonus fact: wrote the first biography about Adolf Hitler 1930 - calling him a man of peace 1930